 The study of History is an essential foundation for understanding today's world.
 It also develops a wide range of useful skills and is a subject well regarded by university admissions tutors and employers alike.
 It should also be fun.

 Back in school, we also have a lively and popular History Society which meets during one lunchtime each week and provides a range of activities for boys from all age groups.
-Sixth Form historians also produce the Sixth Form History magazine, The HistOracle, which has won national awards in three consecutive years.
+Sixth Form historians also produce the Sixth Form History magazine, The HistOracle, which has won national awards for the last five years.
 Boys in the Lower and Middle School have recently set up their own rival publication, The Middle Ages.
 On top of this busy schedule, we regularly host visiting speakers and boys are encouraged to submit their work for a number of national History Essay competitions.
 Members of the History Department also run a Model UN Society and a Law Society, building on the interests and skills which this subject fosters.

 The emphasis in the History Department is very much on variety, both in terms of topics and activities.
 Boys in all age groups can expect, alongside the more traditional forms of school work which most certainly still have their place, to produce independently researched projects, work in teams, participate in debates, get involved in competitions, produce short films and audio broadcasts, practise their skills in ICT and hone their investigative techniques.
 They will also be told some gripping tales, which is what good History should be all about.